Blackops404/Arachnid4Laravel/README.md

 'Arachnid' => 'LRezek\Arachnid4Laravel\Facades\ArachnidFacade',
 ```

-Note: You can change the name of the facade (`OGM`) to whatever you like.
+Note: You can change the name of the facade (`Arachnid`) to whatever you like.

 Database Configuration
 ===========